 The final evidence of poor but manipulative leadership that has enduringly ruled over others for a long time by way of deception, arrogance, intimidation, force, mystery and fear is the unmanageable chaos it produces within the boundaries of its control.
 What looked like the effortless genius of the leader turns out to the sheer ignorance and gullibility of the followers.
 Why educate them?
 What seemed to be the unquestionable power of the boss turns out to be the learned weakness and helplessness of a specialised class of constituents.
 Why empower them?
-What was thought to be certainly genuine ideology on re-examination was actually the inexplicable “herd fear” of those who had nothing else to hold unto.
+What was thought to be undoubtedly genuine ideology on re-examination was actually the inexplicable “herd fear” of those who had nothing else to hold unto.
 Why deprogram them?
 Such an experience points us to the importance of freedom and how leaders often take it away from the very people who trust in them in the name of fighting for freedom.
 Any time a leader is more interested in his capacity and success in controlling their followers, freedom becomes an elusive treasure rather than an unquestionable human right.
 Such a leader binds you to his self-interest and seeks you out skilfully and captures.

 Time to regroup turns into purely a time to reflect for [ex] leader.
-New forces, new powers or Boiss have arisen and existing stronger ones are closing in ready to defeat, ready to take over, ready to arrest, to ready to banish, ready to destroy.
+New forces, new powers or Boiss have arisen and existing stronger ones are closing in ready to defeat, prepared to take over, ready to arrest, to ready to banish, ready to destroy.
 His day is over.
 Appeals to memory and history are most indulgently fancied, he knows it is all over.
 But refuge in the past is even more insecure than his fragile mind at this time.
 The [ex] leader also realises what may be remembered most about him is how suddenly and completely he lost power.
 His hubris was always evident but to him only with hindsight.
-The incentive to regain control of his realm through murder, violence, treachery, deception and unholy alliances become activated and so is his philosophy of “if I lose it, so will everyone else”.
-The reality for him is if he does not quit now his end would be ever more severe than if he gave up without a fight.
+The incentive to regain control of his realm through murder, violence, treachery, deception and unholy alliances become activated, and so is his philosophy of “if I lose it, so will everyone else”.
+The reality for him is if he does not quit now, his end would be even more severe than if he gave up without a fight.
 He promises himself he will return but never does.

 The death of another is often an indispensable tool in the hands of an evil and expedient leader, never a cause for mourning or never a necessity for reflection.
-Whether the death is as a result of his action, blessing, expectation or it happens fortuitously without his involvement, it is always an opportunity to exercise his will or power over others more effortlessly.
-The instance of the death is usually just a pivot for persuasion and a call to reason for the drawing board of many a bad leader.
-His culture respects the dead and extravagant funerals often celebrate the lives of those who lived for most of their live on a pittance, but he disrespects the dead to solve his own problems.
+Whether the death is as a result of his action, blessing, expectation, or it happens fortuitously without his involvement, it is always an opportunity to exercise his will or power over others more effortlessly.
+The instance of death is usually just a pivot for persuasion and a call to reason for the drawing board of many a bad leader.
+His culture respects the dead and extravagant funerals often celebrate the lives of those who lived for most of their life on a pittance, but he disrespects the dead to solve his own problems.
 Despicable.
-Just as death fails us so does the expediency of his temporary solution fail him.
+Just as death fails us, so does the expediency of his temporary solution fail him.
 The search for the death or misfortune another begins again.

 Those who may not know how the mind of the bad leader works may think the spirits of the dead actually leave their graves and haunt his life in some way.
 It is his mind that has betrayed him not ghouls from the afterlife.
-The death of another causes him no superstitions but his failings on the altar of self do.
+The death of another causes him no superstitions, but his failings on the altar of self do.

 Exerting power consistently within a group or in society spiced up with a ‘stature of self-importance’ requires much more than modest resources.
-The goodness or badness of his days depends on the generosity of his benefactors.
+The goodness or badness of his days as the Man depends on the generosity of his benefactors.
 Calling him a gifted beggar is a gross understatement.
-The professional gruff has many euphemisms for his incessant but clever begging; “logistics” and “financial edification” are his favourites but there several others.
+The professional gruff has many euphemisms for his incessant but clever begging; “logistics” and “financial edification” are his favourites, but there are several others.
 Interestingly, the only time he does not act powerfully is when he needs to be “edified” by another.
 This not a simple Jekyll and Hyde situation; he needs to minimise the interruptions in his power exertion.
-To achieve this he often begs any of his innumerable potential benefactors’ ambush-style’ giving them very little time to think about it and is regularly successful at it.
-The professional gruff understands from experience, the richer the benefactor the more humiliation he might encounter causing him to mostly beg those just a little better off than he is.
+To achieve this, he often begs any of his innumerable potential benefactors’ ambush-style’ giving them very little time to think about it and is regularly successful at it.
+The professional gruff understands from experience, the richer the benefactor, the more humiliation he might encounter causing him to mostly beg those just a little better off than he is.
 It is a sharp dilemma that offends and contradicts him but one he submits most willing to.
 He is smart and deprived enough not to tamper with the possibilities of resources.
 Those who are not generous towards him can become his sworn enemies.
 Requests for repayments on loans can be stress itself.
 The wise way to handle a professional gruff is to fob him off with £100 or £50 because it can save you thousands of pounds in personal grief originating from him.